Plant Inventory and Mapping Specialist

 - Flexibility and patience

 We provide dedicated individuals the rare opportunity to live in one of the most biodiverse areas of the Amazon, while learning about plant medicines from traditional healers.
-All volunteers receive accommodation (at Pisatahua and Riberalta), food and drink, travel to lodge, and access to on-site activities and ceremonies.
+All volunteers receive accommodation (at Pisatahua and Riberalta), clean-water, travel to lodge, and access to on-site activities and ceremonies.

 $0.
 This position is available (with all the benefits mentioned above) at no cost to volunteer.